pwsiegel/pwsiegel.github.io/_posts/ds/info-theory/2022-01-31-constrained-optimization-1.md

 layout: post
 permalink: /ds/info-theory/constrained-optimization-1/
 title: "Computational constrained optimization 1: Lagrange multipliers"
 abstract: "In my post on the principle of maximum entropy I showed how choosing good priors in Bayesian modeling can be expressed as a constrained optimization problem, using (relative) entropy as the objective function.
-This is the first in a series of posts on computational methods for solving constrained optimization problems, using entropy as a source of examples.
-This post covers the method of Lagrange multipliers."
+This post introduces the general technique of Lagrange multipliers, as well as the concept of a partition function which simplifies calculations when the optimization objective involves entropy."
-date: 2022-01-27
+date: 2022-01-31
-categories: [math, data-science]
+categories: [data-science]
 tags: live
 comments: true
 ---

 In my post on the [principle of maximum entropy][1], we began with the following problem: given an otherwise normal looking six sided die whose average roll is known to be $4.5$, what should we guess is the probability of rolling a $2$?
-This is an example of the more general problem of constructing uninformative priors in Bayesian modeling, and we argued that we should solve it by maximizing the entropy function:

 $$H(p_1, \ldots, p_6) = -\sum_{i=1}^6 p_i \log p_i$$